solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 production environment we'd want to retrieve credentials from a secret store such as Kubernetes or Vault.

 See https://cloud.google.com/video-intelligence/docs/common/auth on downloading this file.
-Its contents should be stored to an environment variable on the server running Gloo.
-We can set this on the deployment template for Gloo once we're ready to deploy to Kube.
+Its contents should be stored to an environment variable on the server running Gloo Edge.
+We can set this on the deployment template for Gloo Edge once we're ready to deploy to Kube.

 Now that we have access to our client, we're ready to set up our polling function.
 It should retrieve the list of
-VMs from GCE and convert them to Endpoints for Gloo.
+VMs from GCE and convert them to Endpoints for Gloo Edge.
 Additionally, it should track the Upstream each Endpoint belongs to, and ignore any endpoints that don't belong to an upstream.